Medicine Overview of Aglonim Tablet

 How to use Aglonim Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Aglonim 50mg Tablet with food.
+Aglonim 50mg Tablet is to be taken with food.

 How Aglonim Tablet works